Aganonce/LumityAI/README.md

 CREATE TABLE botcontext (bot_id INT NOT NULL, target_id INT NOT NULL, created_at TIMESTAMP, opinion VARCHAR(255) NOT NULL, primary key (bot_id, target_id));
 ```

-To replicate the discussion prompt used in Lumity's research, run:
+To replicate the discussion prompt used in Lumity's research, run

 ```sql
 INSERT INTO prompts (prompt_id, prompt, opinions) VALUES (1, "Which of these diets is the best compromise between nutritiousness and climate consciousness?", "1:Vegan|2:Vegetarian|3:Omnivorous|4:Pescatarian");